Frederick Milner: Personal life

-In 1880, he married Adeline Gertrude Denison (1859-1902), second daughter of William Beckett-Denison, by his wife Helen Duncombe, daughter of William Duncombe, 2nd Baron Feversham.
+In 1880, Milner married Adeline Gertrude Denison (1859–1902), second daughter of William Beckett-Denison, by his wife Helen Duncombe, daughter of William Duncombe, 2nd Baron Feversham.
 They had one son, William Frederick Victor Mordaunt Milner, who succeeded to the baronetcy on his father's death.
-Lady Milner died on 7 July 1902, at the age of 43, predeceasing her husband by 29 years.
+Lady Milner was a co-founder of the White Heather Club for women's cricket and wrote the chapter on cricket of Violet, Lady Greville's book about sports for gentlewomen.
+She died on 7 July 1902, at the age of 43, predeceasing her husband by 29 years.
 Frederick Milner died in June 1931 at the age of 81.

 A secondary school for boys, the Sir Frederick Milner Secondary Modern School in Retford, Nottinghamshire was named after him, although this has now been merged into Retford Oaks Academy.

 Political career and honours

 Milner was elected as one of the two Members of Parliament (MPs) for York at a by-election in 1883, but was defeated at the 1885 general election.

 He was returned to the Commons at a by-election in 1890 as the MP for Bassetlaw, and held the seat for 16 years until his defeat at the 1906 general election.
 Milner then retired from politics due to problems with his hearing, but continued with his work to help ex-servicemen.
 He was sworn of the Privy Council in 1900.

 Milner was also a JP for the West Riding, Yorkshire and a Deputy Lieutenant for the West Riding.
 He was appointed Knight of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.) and Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1930.